csfeeser/Python/challenges/API CHALLENGE- apod.md

 5. From the translated JSON, download the APOD image from the provided URL.
 You can use the `requests` library to do this!
 There are other libraries that work as well, such as `wget`.
 This page shows you how to use either: (https://likegeeks.com/downloading-files-using-python/#Using-wget)

+> I recommend saving your picture to `/home/student/static` so that it can be viewed in the `Files` resource!

 ### Part 3

 6. There are two ways that, depending on the date chosen by the user, that the results could go poorly.
 How can you write your script to accommodate these two possibilities?